 What Cricut machine do I need to make little houses?

 The truth is that you can easily make little houses with either the Cricut Maker and the Cricut Explore Air 2.
-Both of them work really well.
+The new Cricut Maker 3 and Cricut Explore Air 3 work great as well.

-What you have to do to decide is what else are you are going to make with your Cricut?
-Here is my simple-minded recommendation:
+What you have to do to decide is what else are you are going to make with your Cricut.
+Here is my easy recommendation for deciding which Cricut you are going to buy:

 If you are going to cut materials like fabric, thick chipboard, mat board, wood veneer (up to 3/32 inch thick), or engrave metal then you need the Cricut Maker because it cuts thicker materials.